Beazer Homes USA: History

-Controversies

-Predatory lending and violations in mortgage servicing business

 In March 2007, the company received a grand jury subpoena from the U.S. Attorney's Office in the United States District Court for the Western District of North Carolina seeking documents related to its mortgage loan origination services.
 The investigation followed articles in The Charlotte Observer which noted that the company's aggressive sales tactics led to an unusually high foreclosure rate in its developments.

-Alleged violations of securities laws

 In July 2007, the company was investigated by the U.S. Securities and Exchange Commission after Chief Accounting Officer Michael T. Rand was fired for violating ethics policies by attempting to destroy documents related to the company's mortgage origination services.
 In 2014, Rand was found guilty of conspiracy and obstruction of justice charges.